Anirudh-International-LLC/website_blocker/README.md

 # CRX Download Here.

-You can directly use this extension by downloading the crx file, it is in the download folder
+You can directly use this extension by downloading the crx file.